zskelto/csoc-RDP-Report/ADS-RDP.md

 # Technical Context
 [Remote Desktop Protocol](https://docs.microsoft.com/en-us/windows/desktop/termserv/remote-desktop-protocol) is a built-in Windows tool for controlling the GUI from a remote location.

+When in use, it is commonly used to work remotely or receive remote help from the IT department.

 # Blind Spots and Assumptions
 This strategy relies on the following assumptions: